rostools/r-cubed-intro/paper.md

 ## Experience of use in teaching and learning situations

-The learning module has presently been delivered three times as 2-3 day workshops.
+The learning module has to date been delivered three times as 2-3 day workshops.
 Instructors were graduate students or postdoctoral researchers from diverse fields of within diabetes research.
-Most of the instructors or helpers had had recently learned R themselves or were still in the novice or early intermediate phase of experience.
+Most of the instructors or helpers had recently learned R themselves or were still in the novice or early intermediate phase of experience.
 This was intentional, as it is easier to relate to the challenges and experiences that the learners will face when instructors have recent experiential learning themselves.
 In our experience, a ratio of about 4-6